astrolince/configs/README.md

 ### ZRAM

-- Enable ZRAM (you need to disable and delete any working swap you may have first)
+- Enable ZRAM (you need to disable and delete any working swap you may have first):

 `$ sudo pacman -Syu --needed systemd-swap`